JuliaDataScience/JuliaDataScience/contents/why_julia.md

 This is the power of multiple dispatch:
 **we don't need everything from scratch for our custom-defined user types**.
+If you are excited as much as we are by multiple dispatch, here are two more in-depth examples.
+The first is a [fast and elegant implementation of a one-hot vector](https://storopoli.io/Bayesian-Julia/pages/1_why_Julia/#example_one-hot_vector) by @storopoli2021bayesianjulia.
+The second is an interview of [Christopher Rackauckas](https://www.chrisrackauckas.com/) at [Tanmay Bakshi YouTube's Channel](https://youtu.be/moyPIhvw4Nk?t=2107) (see from time 35:07 onwards) [@tanmaybakshiBakingKnowledgeMachine2021].
+Chris mentions that, while using [`DifferentialEquations.jl`](https://diffeq.sciml.ai/dev/), a package that he developed and currently maintains, an user filed an issue that his GPU-based quaternion ODE solver didn't work.
+Chris was quite surprised by this request since he would never have expected that someone would combine GPU computations with quaternions and solving ODEs.
+He was even more surprised to discover that the user made a small mistake and that it all worked.
+Most of the merit is due to multiple dispatch and high user code/type sharing.

 To conclude, we think that multiple dispatch is best explained by one of the creators of Julia, [Stefan Karpinski, at JuliaCon 2019](https://youtu.be/kc9HwsxE1OY) [@thejuliaprogramminglanguageJuliaCon2019Unreasonable2019] (if you are reading the printed book or a static PDF please click on the link to go the video or check the citation):